Get

 If you’ve heard the expression, “It’s raining cats and dogs,” you may wonder what it means.
 Rest assured that it has nothing to do with real cats and dogs falling out of the sky!
 It’s an idiomatic expression used to describe the weather situation when rain is absolutely pouring down from the sky.
 Keep reading to learn about the history and use of this odd phrase.

-Where Did the Phrase Come From?
+Where Did “It’s Raining Cats and Dogs” Come From?

 No one knows!
 Some suggest that it could be linked to Norse mythology, in which the god of storms, Odin, had a special relationship with dogs and wolves.
 Witches are also associated with storms and cats.
 The two concepts may have somehow combined to describe the weather when it’s stormy.

-There’s a suggestion that t could be related to the dead animals in the streets after heavy rainstorms in 18th-century London, as Jonathan Swift describes in his 1710 poem, “City Shower.”
+There’s a suggestion that it could be related to the dead animals in the streets after heavy rainstorms in 18th-century London, as Jonathan Swift describes in his 1710 poem, “City Shower.”
 Others argue that it’s linked to an ancient Greek word for Nile cataracts, κατάδουποι or catadupoi, which was adopted into Latin as catadupa, which in turn, became the Old English word, catadupe, or waterfall.
 This could be interpreted as meaning, “It’s raining waterfalls.”

 There’s also a theory that the idiom could come from the Greek phrase, κατα δόξα or cata doxa, interpreted as meaning “beyond belief,” in that rain is so heavy, it can already be believed.